oktadev/okta-blog/_source/_posts/2020-04-09-build-fast-website-csharp-dapper.md

 * Use multi-column indexes for double dipping performance in certain use cases
 * Okta makes it easy to add security to your websites

-If you are interested in learning more about how Okta can help speed up your development workflow and enhance your security, check out some of these other helpful articles.
+What a ride!
+I hope with some of these tools you'll be making your services faster than ever.

 ## Learn More About ASP.NET and Okta

+If you are interested in learning more about how Okta can help speed up your development workflow and enhance your security, check out some of these other helpful articles:

 * [ASP.NET Core 3.0 MVC Secure Authentication](/blog/2019/11/15/aspnet-core-3-mvc-secure-authentication)
 * [5 Minute Serverless Functions Without an IDE](/blog/2019/08/27/five-minutes-serverless-functions-azure)